 Education Accreditation and Accreditation Commission for Education in Nursing, Inc., accreditation when available.

 Admission to the Doctor of Nursing Practice (DNP) program is competitive.
 DNP applications are accepted to NursingCAS, www.nursingcas.org, by May 1 only.
-However, the application deadline for this current admission period has been extended to June 15, 2014.
+However, this year's application deadline has been extended to May 15, 2015.
 We do not admit DNP students in the spring or summer.